ProFatXuanAll/terence-tao-analysis/README.md

 # Terence Tao Analysis

-These are my notes on the book **Analysis I** and **Analysis II**, 3rd edition, written by Terence Tao.
+These are my notes on the books **Analysis I** and **Analysis II**, 4th edition, written by Terence Tao.
 My notes cover statements I found important or interesting, including almost all axioms, corollaries, exercises, lemmata, proofs, propositions, remarks, and theories in both books.
-Errata on Tao's website ([Analysis-I](https://terrytao.wordpress.com/books/analysis-i) and [Analysis-II](https://terrytao.wordpress.com/books/analysis-ii)) are covered.
+Errata on Tao's website ([Analysis-I](https://terrytao.wordpress.com/books/analysis-i) and [Analysis-II](https://terrytao.wordpress.com/books/analysis-ii)) are used to correct errors in both books.
-I have written proofs for exercises, most of which cannot be completed without referencing solutions from online forums.
+I have written proofs for exercises.
+Most exercises cannot be completed without referencing solutions from online forums.
-So, many thanks to the people who provided solutions at [math.stackexchange](https://math.stackexchange.com), and [taoanalysis.wordpress.com](https://taoanalysis.wordpress.com), to name a few.
+So, many thanks to the people who provided their solutions at [math.stackexchange](https://math.stackexchange.com), [taoanalysis.wordpress.com](https://taoanalysis.wordpress.com), and many other sources.

 ## Compile to PDF

-I use vscode extenstion `latex-workshop` and I build the `main.tex` file using the default recipe.
-Note that one have to install [texlive](https://www.tug.org/texlive/) before compile tex files (official installation is recommended).
+One has to install [texlive](https://www.tug.org/texlive/) before compiling tex files (official installation is recommended).
+I use vscode extenstion `latex-workshop` to build PDF file from TeX.
+I use the default recipe to build `main.tex`.

 ## Contribution

 ### Issues

 I do not have a mathematical background.
+I do try my best to make every statement I wrote as correct as possible.
-This means my proofs can be non-rigorous and may have plenty of flaws.
+Still, my proofs could be wacky, non-rigorous, and incorrect.
 Any helps are appreciated, especially for the followings:

-- Correction on **syntax** and **grammar**.
+- Correct **syntax** and **grammar**, because I'm not a native English speaker.
-- Making **proofs** more **rigorous**.
+- Make proofs **fluent** and **rigorous**.
-- Finishing **proofs** that I am struggled with.
+- Finish **proofs** that I am struggled with.

-Please **fork** the repository and submit a **pull request**, or just open **issues** and I will response ASAP.
+Please **fork** the repository and submit a **pull request**, or just open an **issue**.
+I will response ASAP.

 ### Formatting